 Peppered with wealthy people, pricey real estate, and expat community, Sintra is synonymous to splendour.
 It is home to three palaces and a castle and one of the most expensive municipalities in the Iberian Peninsula.
 The affluent district is also a UNESCO World Heritage site, and need I say a popular tourist destination.

 Pena National Palace (Pena Palàis)

 A 15 min hike up the hill, part of the Sintra mountains, to reach the palace is like getting a colour therapy.
-The various shades of green, yellow, brown, of the forest pregnant with pine, hazelnut and eucalyptus trees among others; the yellow, and red of the palace together with bird songs and steep climb would make even the most depressed person on the planet feel like the happiest person alive by the time s/he reaches the entrance of the castle.
+The various shades of green, yellow, brown of the forest filled with pine, hazelnut and eucalyptus trees among others, the yellow, and red of the palace together with bird songs and steep climb would make even the most depressed person on the planet feel like the happiest person alive by the time s/he reaches the entrance of the castle.

 And if hikes and happiness in life is not your thing, there is also a bus service every 15 minutes departing from the entrance.

 Pena Palace comes from an extraordinary background.
 First, that is to say, in the middle ages there was a Chapel dedicated to Our Lady, later a monastery was built around it to accommodate a maximum of 18 monks.
 Unfortunately, in the 18thcentury, the monastery suffered massive damage by lightning and subsequently, the infamous 1755 Lisbon earthquake, considered one of the worst earthquakes in history, brought it down to its knees.
 Amidst all the chaos the chapel remained intact with only minor damages.

 The site and the ruins fascinated king Ferdinand for a long time.
 Eventually, he acquired more property surrounding the site and transformed the ruins into a palace.
 The palace later served as a summer residence of Portuguese royal family.